 - construction and home renovation (residential and commercial)

 - commercial leases

 - land development and zoning

-Mark's skills as an attorney center on his ability to represent the client's best interests while maintaining a constant-eye toward efficiency and resolution.
+Mark's skills as an attorney center on his ability to represent the client's best interests while maintaining a constant eye toward efficiency and resolution.
 He applies a business-oriented, customer service approach toward litigation.
-He has developed this mindset over his several years as regional counsel to a multi-national retail company, an experience that has provided Mark a view through the eyes of in-house counsel.
-He uses this experience to counsel businesses on strategically handling disputes without losing focus on the business’ end goal and its bottom line.
+He has developed this mindset over several years as regional counsel to a multi-national retail company.
+This experience has provided Mark a view through the eyes of in-house counsel.
+Mark uses this experience to counsel businesses strategically handling disputes without losing focus on their end goal and bottom line.

 Mark is a studious attorney with an attention to detail.
 He finds value in the art of cooperation and collaboration with other attorneys to determine the best strategies for effectively handling his cases.
-He leads by example, both in his work and his personal pursuits, which has made him a productive member of the legal community.
-This was confirmed when he was appointed as Chair of the Montgomery County Law Reporter, a publication that contains recent opinions, local rule changes, legal notices, and the latest Montgomery Bar news.
+Mark leads by example, both in his work and his pursuits.
+That's made him a productive member of the legal community.
+As a result, he serves as Chair of the Montgomery County Law Report.
+This publication contains recent opinions, local rule changes, legal notices, and the latest Montgomery Bar news.

 Mark has an intimate knowledge of the Philadelphia area.
 He grew up in Philadelphia and Lower Bucks County, attended college and law school in Delaware County, and now lives and works in Montgomery County.
 This knowledge of the area gives Mark a unique understanding of the local communities and the business climate in the Greater Philadelphia area.
 In addition to his work in Pennsylvania, Mark has significant experience in the New Jersey Courts.
 He completed his judicial clerkship there following law school and now handles commercial litigation cases throughout the State.